 When Pat came home with Finn, the soup was ready and I served it with toasty crostini for dipping.
 It’s so good.

-To Make This White Bean and Ham Soup You Will Need:
+To Make This Ham and White Bean Soup You Will Need:

 The night before, sort through the pound of great northern white beans and discard any debris or cracked beans.
 Add the beans to a large bowl and cover with 6 cups of cool water.
 Allow the beans to soak for at least 6 hours or over night.
 During this time the beans will double in size and soften a bit.

 Before preparing the soup, drain the beans and set off to the side.